angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 These are strong preferences I have for any company I’m at!

-- Unlimited sick leave
+- Unlimited sick leave.
-- 401k matching
+- 401k matching.
-- Proactive outreach and meaningful support for employees during the Covid crisis
+- Proactive outreach and meaningful support for employees during the Covid crisis.
-- 15+ days of vacation
+- 15+ days of vacation.
-- Trans-inclusive healthcare
+- Trans-inclusive healthcare.
-- Parental leave policies
+- Parental leave policies.
-- Budget and time off for professional development
+- Budget and time off for professional development.
-- Active in their communities and industry
+- Active in their communities and industry.

 ### Cons